 A successful job search starts with a cover letter and resume that market you effectively.
 Let us show you how to create a cover letter and resume that stand out.

-Career Support Peers are available Monday to Friday in GH108 to give you personalized, essential feedback on your resumes and cover letters.
-To check their availability or book an appointment, email firstname.lastname@example.org or visit GH108.
+Career Support Peers are available Monday to Friday via Microsoft Teams to give you personalized essential feedback on your resumes and cover letters.
+To book an appointment, email firstname.lastname@example.org.

 Your job searching techniques can mean the difference between frustration and success.
 Whether you're looking for a placement, on-campus part-time work, or a full-time career, use these tips to increase your chances of finding the job you want.

 Now that you know how to effectively search for a job, here are some places to start looking for great opportunities.

 Be confident in your next interview.
 We have resources to help you anticipate interview questions, so you can prepare your answers and feel confident in proving you're a good fit for the job.

 If you’re a student considering further education after your degree and diploma, or a graduate now thinking about a Masters degree, we can help you research your options and set goals for yourself.

 The Ontario Work-Study Program offers students with financial need the opportunity to work on campus while going to school.
 Most positions are flexible around your timetable.